eriglesias/eriglesias/README.md

 - 👋 Hi, I’m @eriglesias
 - 👀 I’m interested in Web development (including 3.0), Data Science, Cibersecurity and overall how use technology and systems to make people lives better.
-- 🌱 I’m currently learning Financial Data Analysis using Python and JavaScript Algorithms and Data Structures.
+- 🌱 I’m currently learning JavaScript Algorithms and Data Structures and Financial Data Analysis using Python.
 - 💞️ I’m looking to collaborate on Web Development and Datascience Projects.
 - 📫 How to reach me: Hej, looking forward to hear from you, please find me on the following e-mail address: encig@duck.com